jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 # Misc
 - Make builds and submit to Itch.io

-- Make geiger counter louder

-- Make conveyor anim/trigger only active when the game is

-# Level Iteration
-- Show screen between levels telling the player how they did
-	- Let them know if they fulfilled quota
-	- Number of citations issued

-- Reset hotdogs on screen, item states, and spawner count
-	- Remove the remaining hotdogs on the scene
-	- Use the LevelEnd / LevelStart signals on BaseScene for this

 # Nice to have
 - Make the vent break open
 	- Change script to work off a signal / trigger